-Undercarriage
+DH1261 Undercarriage

-Remove and replace track on crawler tractor, disassemble and reassemble final drive on crawler tractor; remove, repair, and install swing frames on a crawler tractor; replace cutting edges on blade, use torch, porta-power, and/or hydraulic press to straighten parts on equipment; jack up and install blocking or jack stands on heavy equipment.
+Remove and replace the track assembly on a bulldozer; remove and replace the final drive on a bulldozer; remove, repair and install swing frames on a bulldozer; replace cutting edges on a grader/bulldozer blade; jack up and install blocking or jack stands on heavy equipment.

-Education/Technical Knowledge
+DH1171 Education/Technical Knowledge

-Write up and research parts list; carry out instructions furnished in written, oral, or diagrammatic form; read manuals and apply to work situation; apply mechanics math as required.
+Research and prepare a parts list; carry out instructions furnished in written, oral, or diagrammatic form; read manuals and apply to work situation; apply mechanics math as required.